DaGenix/rust-crypto/README.md

 Rust-Crypto has not been thoroughly audited for correctness, so any use where security is important is not recommended at this time.

+Weaknesses have been found in cryptographic algorithms over the years that are not due to programming errors, but inherent to the algorithms themselves.
+Those weaknesses are shared among all correct implementations of those algorithms, across all programming languages and platforms.
+Some of the algorithms implemented in Rust-Crypto have known vulnerabilities of that kind and are kept for compatibility.
+Developers should do some research before picking a suitable algorithm for new applications.

 ## Usage

 To use Rust-Crypto, add the following to your Cargo.toml: